Structure and statistical organization of the stationary state of the Oslo model: Counting the paths

-In other words, colorings are just another way to speak about \SRI{}, and we switch from now on to this vocabulary.

-In virtue of Proposition~\ref{prop:unique stacks}, one can only associate a unique coloring to a path.
-The number of paths corresponds to the number of colorings satisfying those rules.
-Let's describe the structure of the counting problem through the lens of the coloring maps.

-\begin{prop} Toppling domains define a partial order on the recurrent configurations. \end{prop} \begin{proof} From proposition~\eqref{prop:toppling}, we know that $\domain^r=\domain^{r'}$ if and only if $r=r'$.
+Colorings are just another denomination of the Stacks of Random Instructions, but we found it more suggestive given the combinatorial problem to come.
+Any object defined on or with the \SRI{} applies immediately to the colorings (e.g. the odometers).

+\begin{prop} Toppling domains define a partial order on the recurrent configurations. \end{prop} \begin{proof} Let us show that $\domain[r]=\domain[r']$ if and only if $r=r'$ from the Proposition~\eqref{prop:toppling} and the fact that the initial configuration $a_1\zcfg{2_L}$ is fixed.
+Suppose we have two recurrent configurations $r$ and $r'$ such that $\domain[r]=\domain[r']$.
+By construction, a toppling at site $x$ makes one particle at $x$ jump towards site $x+1$.
+Since the initial configuration is fixed and the toppling domain is defined by the number of random topplings at each site, $r$ and $r'$ must have the same number of stones at each site.
+Because $r$ and $r'$ are stable, the only instructions one can perform further are settlings of the waiting stones from which we conclude that $r$ must equal to $r'$.
 We can therefore define a partial order $\leq$ on~$\recur$, induced by the inclusion relation, where, for $r$ and $r'$ in $\recur$.